1969 Maccabiah Games: Notable competitors

 American swimmer Mark Spitz, 19 years old and holder of three world records, won 6 gold medals, including the 100 m freestyle, 200 m freestyle, 100 m butterfly, and the 200 m relay, in his second Maccabiah Games.
 He was named outstanding athlete of the Games.
 Mexican swimmer Roberto Strauss won a gold medal in freestyle.
 Mexican Olympian Tamara Oynick won the 200 m breastroke.

-Tal Brody, having moved from the U.S. to Israel, captained the Israeli basketball team which also had Gabi Teichner playing for it, to a gold medal over the United States, which had on its team Ronald Green, Steve Kaplan, and Neal Walk.
+Tal Brody, having moved from the U.S. to Israel, captained the Israeli basketball team which also had Gabi Teichner playing for it, to a gold medal over the United States, which had on its team Ronald Green, Steve Kaplan, Jack Langer, and Neal Walk.

 In track and field, Israeli Olympian Shaul Ladany won gold medals in the 3-km walk (13.35.4), the 10-km walk, and the 50-km walk.
 Esther Roth of Israel, a future Olympian, won the long jump with a 19-foot, 3/4 inch (5.81 meter) jump.
 Canadian Olympian Abby Hoffman won the women's 800 m run.

 David Berger, an American, won a gold medal in the middleweight weight-lifting contest.
 He later represented Israel in the 1972 Summer Olympics, but was one of the 11 Israeli sportsmen killed by Arab terrorists in the Munich Massacre.

 In fencing, weeks after winning the US national foil championship, American Carl Borack won the Maccabiah sabre championship.
 Canada's Olympian Peter Bakonyi won a silver medal.
 Olympian Ralph Cooperman was a medalist for Great Britain in fencing.
 American Albert Axelrod also competed in fencing at the Games.
 In judo, Canadian future Olympian Terry Farnsworth won a gold medal in the light-heavyweight class, and Israeli future Olympian Yona Melnik won a gold medal.
 Bernard Lepkofker competed for the United States in judo.